 This is documentation for AWS M4 instances.
 This new generation, low-cost EC2 instance type provides a baseline level of CPU performance with the ability to burst above the baseline.

-M4 instances must be launched into an Amazon Virtual Private Cloud (VPC); they are not supported on the EC2-Cloud platform.
-Amazon VPC enables you to launch AWS resources into a virtual network that you've defined.
+M4 instances must be launched into an Amazon Virtual Private Cloud (VPC); they are not supported on the EC2-Classic platform.
+Amazon VPC enables you to launch AWS resources into a virtual private network.

-Note: You cannot change the instance type of an existing EC2-Cloud instance to a M4 instance type.
+Note: You cannot change the instance type of an existing EC2 instance to a M4 instance type.

 General Purpose (M4)